Pathfinder (periodicals): Pathfinder Lost Omens

-Pathfinder Lost Omens products, originally known as Pathfinder Chronicles then as the Pathfinder Campaign Setting line, are additional materials designed to explore the fictional world of Golarion during the "Age of Lost Omens", the setting of the Adventure Path and Module lines.
+Pathfinder Lost Omens products, originally known as Pathfinder Chronicles then as the Pathfinder Campaign Setting line, are additional materials designed to explore the fictional world of Golarion during the "Age of Lost Omens", the setting of the Adventure Path and Adventure lines.
 The world has civilizations and nations inspired by those of Earth's real history and expands beyond the fictional tropes and literary references related to western civilization found in the works of mid-20th century authors like J. R. R. Tolkien or C. S. Lewis, adding elements from African mythology, Asian mythology or Middle East medieval fiction.
 Originally consisting of 64-page softcovers published bimonthly with occasional hardcover releases, with the transition to the second edition of the Pathfinder RPG, the line took its current name and moved to a publishing schedule of larger, less frequent hardcover books.

 Pathfinder Player Companion (discontinued)

 Pathfinder Player Companion products are 32-page softcover books that were released monthly.
 The line was targeted at players as opposed to game masters; each issue contains details on the fictional civilizations, races and organizations which populate the world of Golarion.
 Originally published bimonthly, beginning August 2012 the Player Companion became monthly.
 The line was discontinued following the release of the June 2019 issue, with it being merged with the Lost Omens line.